-2.14.A Racers must adhere to the following rules when lining up at the start line for the start of a race:
+Racers must adhere to the following rules when lining up at the start line for the start of a race:

 - 1. Racers must not stage or loiter around the start line until 15 minutes before the first start time of the corresponding race wave (e.g., all girl's categories can begin staging at 9:45 if the varsity girls start at 10:00 AM).
-Racers who line up at or near the staging area too early may be required to return their team's pit area (or a time penalty of 1 minute may be applied). - 2.
-Racers must position themselves in designated start lanes without overlapping the wheels of the rider in front of them. - 3.
+Racers who line up at or near the staging area too early may be required to return to their team's pit area (or a time penalty of 1 minute may be applied). - 2.
 Racers must enter the staging area at the designated entrance for their category.
-Racers cutting into the side or front of the group will be required to start in the last row. - 4.
+Racers cutting into the side or front of the group will be required to start in the last row. - 3.
 If a coach assists a racer in cutting into the side or front of the group, a team point penalty of 200 points will be applied.
 Coaches are expected to support the staging rules.
 If a rider in clear view of his or her coach is breaking the staging rules without intervention, the 200 point penalty shall be applied to that rider's team.